-How to Read and Write to the Clipboard using C#
+How to Copy to and from the Clipboard using C#

 Hey everyone and welcome back!
 Today we will be making a C# copy to clipboard style application to learn how to use the C# Clipboard library!